 The annual conference is the major revenue source for APA California and the eight Sections.
 A profit of at least $120,000 should be achieved (increased from $100,000 in 2015).
 The Board will review the conference profit amount each year at the time of the selection of the venue to ensure that the amount keeps up with inflation and Chapter financial needs.

-CONFERENCE PROFIT DISTRIBUTION (also chapter FINANCIAL POLICY)
+CONFERENCE PROFIT DISTRIBUTION

 Before any profits are distributed, the Conference Accounting Contractor will pay all conference expenses from gross conference revenues, costs of accommodations and other bills associated with the conference, and the cost of all Board-contracted Conference Consultants and will collect, or account for, any revenue due to the Conference from the Chapter or other source.
-Following payment of conference expenses, the Conference Accounting Consultant will disburse the net conference profits using the following formula:
+Following payment of conference expenses, the Conference Accounting Consultant will disburse the net conference profits using the following formula after Board approval: